i-vishi/crowdsourcing-blockchain/README.md

 # CrowdSourceIt

-**CrowdSourceIt!** is a crowdsourcing web application built using ethereum blochchain.
+**CrowdSourceIt!** is a crowdsourcing web application built using ethereum blockchain.
 The smart contract for this application is written entirely in [solidity](https://github.com/ethereum/solidity) (version: ^0.7.5).
 I have used [Next.js](https://github.com/vercel/next.js) for the web application and [Mocha](https://mochajs.org/) for testing.

 ## :pushpin: Features